7ICI

 A Rural Belgian Address With Something to Prove

 The village restaurant in the Brabant Wallon has become a more serious category than its geography might suggest.
 Chaumont-Gistoux, a commune of rolling farmland roughly 25 kilometres southeast of Brussels, now holds a cluster of dining addresses serious enough to draw the capital's restaurant-going public on a weekday evening.
 7ICI, at Rue de Chastre 7, sits inside that cluster.
-Its address is literal shorthand for its position: here, in this specific place, rather than in a city centre where ingredient sourcing is abstracted by supply chains and marketing copy.
+Its address is literal shorthand for its position: here, in this specific place, rather than in a city centre.

-That posture — rooted, local, specific — defines a recognisable strand of Belgian gastronomy that has grown considerably since the mid-2010s.
-Kitchens at L'air du temps in Liernu and Willem Hiele in Oudenburg established the template: rural coordinates, direct producer relationships, menus that read as inventories of what the surrounding land is currently doing.
+That posture defines a recognisable strand of Belgian gastronomy.
+Kitchens at L'air du temps in Liernu and Willem Hiele in Oudenburg established the template: rural coordinates and direct producer relationships.
 7ICI operates in the same register, in a commune that has quietly built one of the more coherent dining scenes outside Belgium's major cities.

-In Belgian fine dining, the sourcing question has moved from differentiator to baseline expectation over the past decade.
+In Belgian fine dining, sourcing is now a baseline expectation.
 Kitchens at Boury in Roeselare and Zilte in Antwerp built reputations partly on the specificity of their supply chains, naming farms and producers as part of the dining conversation rather than keeping them invisible in the kitchen.
 In a rural commune like Chaumont-Gistoux, that specificity is structural rather than performative: the producers are close, the growing conditions are known quantities, and the seasonal shifts arrive on the plate with less delay than they do in urban kitchens that depend on distribution networks.

 The Brabant Wallon sits in an agricultural corridor where market gardens, small-scale livestock operations, and artisan producers cluster alongside the commuter belt villages that ring Brussels.
 For a kitchen at 7ICI's coordinates, that proximity represents a practical advantage.
-The gap between a field and a plate can be measured in kilometres rather than logistics chains, which shifts how a kitchen plans its menu cycle and how it communicates with the table.
-Restaurants working this way tend to run shorter, more frequently rotating menus than their urban peers, because the ingredient supply itself dictates the rhythm.
+The gap between a field and a plate can be measured in kilometres rather than logistics chains.
+Restaurants working this way tend to run shorter, more frequently rotating menus than their urban peers.

 Across Belgium's most-discussed rural addresses, from Castor in Beveren to Bartholomeus in Heist, the ingredient sourcing question has become inseparable from the question of what a restaurant is actually for.
 The answer that has emerged in places like Chaumont-Gistoux is a direct one: to translate a specific geography into a dining experience, rather than to replicate a metropolitan format in a rural setting.